PaleBlueApps/pale-blue-kmp-core/README.md

 -   **Networking:** A convenient layer for making network requests based on [Ktor](https://ktor.io/).
 -   **Key-Value Storage:** A cross-platform solution for storing and retrieving key-value pairs based on [datastore](https://developer.android.com/topic/libraries/architecture/datastore) and [multiplatform-settings](https://github.com/russhwolf/multiplatform-settings).
+-   **KmmResult:** A type-safe wrapper for handling success and failure cases, inspired by [Kotlin Result](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/), with full type information preserved on all platforms.
 -   **Currency Formatter:** A utility for formatting monetary values based on locale and currency code.
 -   **Number Formatter:** A utility for formatting numbers based on locale.